atttilakiss/Project-HaHU_KA/README.md

 ## Module 2 - Updating the database

-Since the program does not have any direct access to the site's database, the program had been extended with an updating module, which checks the availability of the advertisements.
+Since the program does not have any direct access to the site's database, the program had been improved with an updating module, which checks the availability of the advertisements.
 If the URL is not reachable anymore, the program sets the sales_date to the date of connection attempt.

 ### Module 2 - Updating the database / Process Wireframe